euyemura/myNotes/grounded-ruby/06_control_flow_tech.md

 if false
   x = 1
 end
 p x # nil, because even though it's not assigned, it is created.
-p y # raises an error, y is unknown, it's never created
+So even if the condition is never met, it's evaluated? like, if you created a method that only ran if you called it, and in that method you assigned something, but u never called it, would it still have a space created for it?
+Let's see. p y # raises an error, y is unknown, it's never created
 ```